 5. Thus, not only does reducing the amount of cholesterol in a healthy person’s diet not prevent heart disease, it may place you at greater risk for other medical problems.

 So… the bottom line seems to be that if you are basically healthy, there’s not much to be gained from cutting down your cholesterol intake.
-I guess tonight it will be great big pork chops with a mayonnaise-heavy coleslaw and deep-fried Mars Bars for dinner then!!
-Now, if only they would discover that salt reverses the ageing process…
+Now… if only they would discover that salt reverses the ageing process…